jacksleight/blade-tailor/README.md

 ### Tailoring Components

 Tailoring components is done via the `Tailor::component()` method.
 You can either make these calls in a service provider or create a dedicated file for your customisations in `resources/tailor.php` (this will be loaded automatically).
-You'll need to add any files where you're defining tailoring rules to your Tailwind config's `content` array to ensure the compiler picks up the new classes.
+When you add a rule for a brand new component you need to run `php artisan view:clear`, as the template will need to be recompiled.
+Further changes will not require recompiling.

 ```php
 use JackSleight\BladeTailor\Tailor;